davk28/brokenluck.github.io/about/index.md

 * * *

-* Broken Luck is semi-farming G1-G2 guild
+* Broken Luck is semi-rush G2 guild
-* Broken Luck II is a full-farming C2-C3 guild
+* Broken Luck II is a semi-farming G1 guild

 * * *